damevin/pdf-service/deploy/README.md

 4. Run `npm ci` to install required dependencies
 5. Create a `.env` file and configure all environment variables

+For this project, you also need [`wkhtmltopdf`](https://wkhtmltopdf.org/downloads.html) installed and present in your path.
+We recommend to install the latest patched version from the website instead of the version packaged by your distribution's maintainers.

+On Windows, you will need to add `C:\Program Files\wkhtmltopdf\bin` to your path.

 Then will be able to run the following commands to build _then_ run the project:

 ```sh